gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 metadata about what it was trained on, before dumping it in S3.
-If you want to be fancy, you should watch [this talk](https://www.youtube.com/watch?v=vKU8MWORHP8) by [Rob Story](twitter.com/oceankidbilly) on how Stripe handles these things (it's a bit more sophisticated that my "dump it on S3" script).
+If you want to be fancy, you should watch [this talk](https://www.youtube.com/watch?v=vKU8MWORHP8) by [Rob Story](twitter.com/oceankidbilly) on how Stripe handles these things (it's a bit more sophisticated than my "dump it on S3" script).

 For this blog post, "shipping it to prod" consists of a `joblib.dump(pipe, "taxi-model.pkl")` on our laptop, and copying it to somewhere the cluster can